algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 ### Create an algorithm

-* Create a new Python 3.x Algorithm.
+* Create a new Python 3.x algorithm.
 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_35.png">

 * In the web IDE replace the source with the following: